project-codeflare/codeflare/docs/source/getting_started/installation.md

      or http://127.0.0.1:8888/?token=<token>
 ```

-Once the notebook is loaded, you can find a selection of examples in `codeflare/notebooks`, which can be executed directly from Jupyter environment.
-As a first example, we recommend the `sample_pipeline.ipynb` notebook.

 #### Using Binder service

 You can try out some of CodeFlare features using the My Binder service.